dartmouth-dltg/aspace_content_warnings/README.md

 ### PUI PDF Export

 The PUI PDF exports have also been modified to include the **directly** applied tags.
-Inhertied tags are **not** included in the pdf export.
+Inherited tags are **not** included in the pdf export.

 A sample PUI pdf export is included in the `sample_exports` directory.